This roll cake is made of fluffy French style sponge cake but arranged in a Japanese way, filled with whipped cream and fresh strawberries.

 If you want to learn more about Japanese roll cake, you can find my online Japanese roll cake course below.

 Line a baking tray (30cm/11.8inch square baking tray) with baking paper.
 Prepare a piping bag with a round tip.
-Preheat an oven at 210°C/410°F. Sift the flour on the paper and set aside.
+Preheat an oven at 210°C/410°F. Sift the flour on another piece of paper and set aside.

 Separate eggs into the whites and yolks, make sure no egg yolk gets into the egg whites.
 Put the egg whites into a mixing bowl.